-Tonight, the Santa Monica City Council is scheduled to hear a request from Councilmembers Phil Brock, Christine Parra, and Oscar de la Torre to hire outside counsel to consult on the city’s options to stop more than a dozen housing projects that have been filed with the city under a state law known as “The Builder’s Remedy.”
+Tonight, the Santa Monica City Council is scheduled to hear a request from Councilmembers Phil Brock, Christine Parra, and Oscar de la Torre to hire outside counsel to consult on a problem of their own making.

-When a city like Santa Monica is out of compliance with state law due to a lack of an approved Housing Element – which we were until very recently – developers have a by-right option to file for projects if they commit to setting aside at least 20 percent of all produced units as affordable.
-And this city council just spent a year and a half resisting the number of units the State Housing and Community Development (HCD) Department is requiring the city to plan for by 2029 under the latest housing cycle and it’s assigned Regional Housing Needs Assessment (RHNA).
-In the last Housing element cycle — the Fifth Cycle — the city had to produce an average of 209 housing units a year between 2013 and 2021.
-However, for this Sixth Cycle, HCD is requiring the city to zone for a bolder average of 1,109 units a year through 2029.
-It is admittedly not going to be an easy task.
+When a city like Santa Monica is out of compliance with state law due to a lack of an approved Housing Element – which we were until very recently – developers have a by-right option to file for projects outside a city’s building code if they commit to setting aside at least 20 percent of all produced units as affordable.
+And the current city council majority just spent a year and a half resisting the number of units the State Housing and Community Development (HCD) Department is requiring the city to plan for by 2029 under the latest housing cycle and its assigned Regional Housing Needs Assessment (RHNA).

 But they didn’t care.
 They were determined to please their constituency of bitter NIMBY’s that use phrases like “not everybody deserves to live in Santa Monica,” as if deserving has anything to do with it.
-Their constituency is a loud, vocal bunch who take to Facebook to endlessly rant and make no distinction between the more noble housing development and the more suspect commercial development.
+Their constituency is a loud, vocal bunch who take to Facebook and Nextdoor to endlessly rant and make no distinction between the more noble housing development and the more suspect commercial development.
 They call groups like Santa Monicans for Renter’s Rights (SMRR) “pro-development” simply for supporting more affordable housing, which this city of rent-burdened residents desperately needs.
 These are the same people who actually think an increase in property crime was due to the evils of bringing the much-needed Expo Line to Santa Monica.
-Nevermind the fact that no one is witnessing riders leaving Santa Monica with bags of jewelry or carrying big screen TVs under their arms.
+Never mind the fact that no one is witnessing riders leaving Santa Monica with bags of jewelry or carrying big screen TVs under their arms.
 Because, you know, the Expo is such a quick getaway!!

 Now their minions are getting into the act.
-Their ally, Armen Melkonians, is running for city council this year on, among other things, a promise of stopping the major housing development administratively approved for the Gelson’s lot on Lincoln Blvd.
+Their ally, Armen Melkonians, is running for city council this year on, among other things, a promise to stop the major housing development administratively approved for the Gelson’s lot on Lincoln Blvd.
 The project is certainly questionable in size and scope and seems a bit out of place.
 But it’s housing that still allows for the commercial uses currently on site.
 They are just against building anything, anywhere, anytime.
-In response to Melkonians claims he will stop the development, Councilmember Gleam Davis cleverly Tweeted, “If he knows how to get around State law, he should share his secret now and not make campaign promises he likely can’t keep.”
+In response to Melkonian’s claims he will stop the development, Councilmember Gleam Davis cleverly Tweeted, “If he knows how to get around State law, he should share his secret now and not make campaign promises he likely can’t keep.”
 She’s right.
 Because what will likely happen if a new, more conservative city council takes office after November 8 is that they will go all in on stopping developments like the Gelson’s project.
 Then the state will likely get involved, sue the city for blocking needed housing construction, and Santa Monica taxpayers will pay through the nose for legal fees on something that ends up getting built anyway.

-These “Change” councilmembers and candidates don’t care that Santa Monica, as a major employer, has the same responsibility other westside cities do in creating more opportunity for more people to live a bit closer to work.
+These “Change” council members and candidates don’t care that Santa Monica, as a major employer, has the same responsibility other westside cities do in creating more opportunities for people to live a bit closer to work.
 That means we have to build housing.
 They seem content to let Santa Monica become a walled-off community only suited for natives and the wealthier population we have now.
 And they seem perfectly happy to spend endless amounts of taxpayer dollars, and expend large amounts of energy, to fight a losing battle with the state, all to keep their NIMBY pals happy.
 Not only is this a costly position, but it is also just bad policy.
 If we are going to maintain and expand our rich diversity of people and cultures, we must build more housing – especially affordable housing – and protect the stability and security that rent control provides.

 west los angeles news